KeiferC/CyberFundamentals/11-idm/saml-demo/README.md

 Based on [Jeffry Houser's work](https://medium.com/disney-streaming/setup-a-single-sign-on-saml-test-environment-with-docker-and-nodejs-c53fc1a984c9) and on the [passport-saml github examples](https://github.com/bergie/passport-saml).

-*Note:* Certs are make public in the `cert/` directory for transparency in the demo process.
+*Note:* Certs are make public in the `certs/` directory for transparency in the demo process.
 Certs are unique to this SP demo implementation.
+Security people may find `certs/cert.pem` interesting.

 - `certs/cert.pem`: Public SP key
 - `certs/key.pem`: Private SP key